development6601/test-react-todo/src/assets/README.md

 # 📁 assets

-> The directory `assets` stores temporary assets used by a project, likely during a build or development process.
+> The `src\assets` directory stores the project's static assets, such as images or media files, used within the source code.

 ## 📋 Directory Overview

-The directory `assets` stores temporary assets used by a project, likely during a build or development process.
+The `src\assets` directory stores the project's static assets, such as images or media files, used within the source code.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files